v6cord/VVVVVV/FEATURES.md

 - Coins display in the roomname if there's any coins in the map

 - Coins and trinkets no longer share IDs

+- Large enemies are now enemy types you can select in the editor

+- Selecting level music from the editor is no longer limited